dwightjack/yuzu/docs/packages/yuzu/README.md

 }
 ```

 Any other method is treated as a class method.
-You can use it like you'd do on a _normal_ javascript object instance.
+You can use it like you'd do on any _plain_ javascript object instance.

 ## State and Update Tracking